shageenthsandrakumar/Project-Euler/problem_011/README.md

 - The greatest product of four adjacent numbers in the 20×20 grid is **70,600,674**.
 - This product comes from four numbers arranged horizontally, vertically, or diagonally.
+- **All three solutions are fully generalizable:**
+  - Changing `adj_size` from 4 to any other value (e.g., 6, 8, 10) requires modifying only the parameter definition.
+  - The algorithms automatically adjust loop bounds, window sizes, kernel dimensions, and padding to accommodate the new adjacency length.
+  - Grid size can also be changed by providing a different input matrix.
+- **Input validation is crucial:**
+  - All three solutions implement the same validation check to prevent invalid parameters.
+  - This defensive programming ensures robustness and provides clear error messages.
+  - Without validation, attempting `adj_size=25` on a 20×20 grid would cause index errors rather than a helpful error message.
 - **Solution 1** demonstrates elegant algorithm design through symmetry exploitation—checking multiple directions with minimal code duplication.
+The boundary conditions automatically scale with `adj_size`.
 - **Solution 2** showcases modern array processing with NumPy's `sliding_window_view`, providing excellent performance through vectorization.
+Window dimensions scale naturally with the adjacency parameter.
 - **Solution 3** illustrates advanced mathematical transformations, converting a grid search problem into signal processing via logarithms and matrix skewing.
+Kernel sizes adjust automatically to any adjacency length.
-- The **matrix skewing technique** in Solution 3 is a brilliant insight: by transforming diagonals into columns, we can apply the same convolution operation used for vertical products.
+- The **matrix skewing technique** in Solution 3 is independent of adjacency length—it transforms diagonals into columns regardless of how many elements we plan to multiply.
+The adjacency length only affects the convolution kernel size.
-- All three solutions correctly handle the boundary conditions to ensure no out-of-bounds access occurs.
-- The problem demonstrates multiple valid approaches to the same computational task, each with different trade-offs between simplicity, performance, and mathematical elegance.
-- For grid-based problems, choosing between direct iteration (Solution 1), vectorized array operations (Solution 2), or signal processing techniques (Solution 3) depends on grid size, performance requirements, and code maintainability considerations.
+- For grid-based problems with configurable parameters, choosing between direct iteration (Solution 1), vectorized array operations (Solution 2), or signal processing techniques (Solution 3) depends on grid size, performance requirements, and code maintainability considerations.
+- The generalizability of these solutions makes them suitable for extended versions of this problem, such as finding products of 6, 8, or even 12 adjacent numbers in larger grids.